-Tourism operators, investors and government management authorities increasingly rely on research data to inform decisions that aim to maximise returns on both private and public investment.
-This subject introduces students to relevant tourism databases and assists them to develop skills in analysing and reporting data in formats that are accessible to various tourism stakeholder groups.
-The skills developed in this subject are important for anybody in an operational management role who has to read and interpret tourism data in order to make decisions or for those who aspire to work for government or semi-government tourism management organisations where they will be required to conduct analysis and communicate results to stakeholders.
+Operators, investors, and government authorities increasingly rely on research data to inform decisions that aim to maximise financial returns, social and economic benefits of tourism-related projects.
+In this subject, you will learn about relevant tourism databases and develop skills in collecting, analysing, and reporting data in formats that are accessible to various tourism stakeholder groups.
+You will develop skills that are important in a tourism or hospitality operations management role, where you will need to read and interpret data to make decisions, and for roles in government or semi-government tourism management organisations, where you would be required to conduct analysis and communicate results to stakeholders.

 |Academic unit:||Bond Business School|

 |Subject title:||Tourism Analysis and Evaluation|

 Delivery & attendance